nao7sep/Resources/Documents/AI-Generated Notes/Private Project Guidelines.md

 The project's settings file in the build tool must be updated to **ignore the private project** to ensure it is not automatically built.
 Ensure that the necessary configurations are added to prevent unintended inclusion in the build process.

 ### 6. Additional Considerations
-- Ensure access is granted only to necessary team members.
+- Ensure access is granted only to necessary team members, when the repository is kept private.
 - Regularly review repository settings to confirm compliance.
 - Maintain documentation within the repository as needed.

-By following these guidelines, private projects will remain secure and well-structured within GitHub.
+By following these guidelines, private projects will remain secure and well-structured within GitHub, whether they are actually set to private or not.